$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: Langevin deformation of flows on finite dimensional manifolds

 Then $x_t$ satisfies the second order ordinary differential equation

-The equation $(\ref{Bis-6})$ is indeed the Newton-Langevin equation which describes the motion of particles moving in a fluid with friction coefficient $c^{-2}$ and with an external potential $c^{-2}V$.
-It defines a family of geometric flows on $T^*M$ which interpolates the geodesic flow $\ddot{X}=0$ and the backward gradient flow $\dot X=\nabla V(X)$.
-Indeed, similarly to Bismut's situation, when $c\rightarrow 0$, the limiting flow $x_t$ is the backward gradient flow of $V$, i.e.,
+The equation $(\ref{Bis-6})$ is indeed the Newton-Langevin equation which describes the motion of particles with mass $c^2$ moving in a fluid with friction coefficient $1$ and with an external potential $V$.
+In view of the classical ODE theory, for fixed $c > 0$ and under a suitable condition on $V$(for example $\nabla V$ is Lipschitz), the above equations admit a unique local solution.
+It defines a family of geometric flows on $TM$ which interpolates the geodesic flow $\ddot{x}=0$ and the gradient flow $\dot x=-\nabla V(x)$.
+Indeed, similarly to Bismut's situation, we can rigorously prove that when $c\rightarrow 0$, the limiting flow $x_t$ is the gradient flow of $V$, i.e.,